Overview

 Philosophy

-Sustainability and inclusivity are increasingly central to the maison’s values.
-Business reports state that 78 % of its raw materials are certified or recycled and that the company prioritises preserving natural resources and animal welfare It aims to eliminate single‑use plastics and ensures all leather is LWG certified Workshop programmes train artisans to preserve heritage skills while the brand invests in anti-counterfeiting measures and cultural initiatives Through these commitments Louis Vuitton balances its storied heritage with a vision of sustainable luxury.
+Business reports state that 78 % of its raw materials are certified or recycled and that the company prioritises preserving natural resources and animal welfare It aims to eliminate single-use plastics and ensures all leather is LWG certified Workshop programmes train artisans to preserve heritage skills while the brand invests in anti-counterfeiting measures and cultural initiatives Through these commitments Louis Vuitton balances its storied heritage with a vision of sustainable luxury.
+Narrative and cultural reference operate here as structuring devices rather than decorative afterthoughts.
+Material choice and construction are treated as part of the argument, not as secondary finishing touches.

 Disclaimer